piku235/JungiThemeBundle/Resources/doc/fundamental-elements.md

 of two or more themes where each one of them has a tag that determines their purpose.

 Suppose that we have an adaptive theme with two sub themes where the first one is for mobile devices and the second one is for desktop devices.
-Thanks to virtual themes we do not need to create two separate themes and do crazy stuff to get this working, we just need to create a virtual theme that will hold these two themes together and choose one of them at appropriate time.
+Thanks to virtual themes we do not need to create two separate themes under different names and also do crazy stuffs to get this working, we just need to create a virtual theme that will hold these two themes together and choose one of them at appropriate time.

 The power of virtual themes not ends on AWD.
-They can be used for everything like e.g. we have four themes where each one is designed for different season and so on - ideas can be infinite.
+They can be used for everything like e.g. we have four themes where each one is designed for different season of the year and so on - ideas can be infinite.

 #### How about tags?

 When you decide to make a virtual theme an obvious thing is that subordinate themes will have some tags that describes them.
 But wait, what about a virtual theme?
-Itself it does not have any tags, although the subordinate themes have them.
+Itself it does not have any tags, though the subordinate themes have them.
 As this is a virtual theme it should as best to imitate a real theme, so leaving a virtual theme without any tags is not right.
 I was thinking about to write a component that will include tags from subordinate themes to a virtual theme, but there could be a problem with merging tags that are the same.
 It turned out that the best solution and as well as a good